CrafterBotOfficial/LemonManager/README.md

 Run the executable file from actions, then select a application patched with LemonLoader.

 ## Todo
--Use a modified version of LemonInstaller to patch apks remotely.
+* Use a modified version of LemonInstaller to patch apks remotely.
--Make UI not look like ass.
+* Make UI not look like ass.
--Add more game options, like shortcuts for development.
+* Add more game options, like shortcuts for development.
--Add error handling
+* Test on other operating systems